kasrakn/CSCE567-project/README.md

 # Final Project Writeup: Visualizing Global AI Tool Adoption

-### **1. Midterm Proposal Outline Update**
+### **1. Proposal Outline Update**

-This section includes the originally submitted Midterm Proposal outline, followed by a description of the changes made after its submission and in response to peer feedback.
+This section includes the originally submitted Proposal outline, followed by a description of the changes made after its submission and in response to peer feedback.

 **Project Proposal:** [`Kasra-Korminejad-project-proposal.pdf`](Kasra-Korminejad-project-proposal.pdf)